 FAPE is Free and Appropriate Public Education; the education of each child with a disability must be "provided at public expense and without charge" to the child or the child's parents.
 All specially designed instruction is provided without charge, but does not preclude incidental fees that are normally charged to non-disabled students or their parents as a part of the regular education program.
 What is an appropriate education differs for each child with a disability.
 The IDEA specifies in some detail how the school and parents are to plan the education that each child receives so that it is appropriate.
 Evaluations are conducted to identify the child's individual needs so that the school and parents can design an education that responds to these needs.
 Together school personnel and parents specify what this education will be and write the Individualized Education Program (IEP).
 The IEP must be reviewed and as appropriate, revised each year, to ensure that the education being delivered remains appropriate to the child's needs.
 Public generally refers to our public school systems.
 Children with disabilities have the right to attend public school just as other children do regardless of the nature or severity of their disabilities.
 Education is what the law is all about.
 IDEA is an education act.
-It guarantees that a free appropriate public education is available to eligible children with disabilities and that this free appropriate public education consists of special education and related services provided in conformity with an IEP.
+It guarantees that a free appropriate public education consists of special education and related services provided in conformity with an IEP.